varunpm1/VPRangeSlider/README.md

 If the requiresSegments is set to YES, then segmented range slider is created.
 Else normal slider is created.

+There are 2 public functions.

+- (void)scrollStartSliderToStartRange:(CGFloat)startRange andEndRange:(CGFloat)endRange;
+- (void)scrollStartSliderToIndex:(NSInteger)startIndex andEndIndex:(NSInteger)endIndex;

+The first method should only be used for smooth slider specifying the start and end range in percentages.
+The second method should only be used for segmented slider specifying the start and end index (1 - numberOfSegments).

 If needed, then you can make use of 2 delegates.

 - (void)sliderScrollingWithMinPercent:(CGFloat)minPercent andMaxPercent:(CGFloat)maxPercent